 When a request is approved or denied, the request is moved to the Past Requests tab and it no longer appears in the Pending tab.
 The request is also removed from the certification owner's outstanding requests.

 Any comments are stored and are displayed to users and administrators in the Approval History section for the certification.
 The comments also appear in the Comment column of the Past Requests tab on the View Certification Requests page.

-When a certification request is approved, the Approve Certification email is triggered if enabled.
-If a period is beginning or is completed as a result of a certification approval, the Period Begin Reminder or Period Completion Notification emails are triggered if enabled.
+When a certification request is approved, the Approve Certification email is triggered (if enabled).
+If a period begins or is completed as a result of a certification approval, the Period Begin Reminder or Period Completion Notification emails are triggered if enabled.

 Approve/Deny Initial Request